2amigos/yii2-usuario/docs/index.md

 ```

 This basically instructs your application to always try to use migrations from the given namespace.
 Which again
 is very convenient way to track new migration classes coming from this and possibly other extensions and sources.

+> **Note**: You will still have to apply Yii 2 RBAC migrations by executing
+> `./yii migrate --migrationPath=@yii/rbac/migrations`.
-> Namespaced migrations were introduced in Yii 2.0.10, so before using them consider updating your framework
+> Also, namespaced migrations were introduced in Yii 2.0.10, so before using them consider updating your framework
 > installation version.

 #### Step 3 - Configure